-Rifle Garfield County Airport lands FFA grant
+Rifle Garfield County Airport lands FAA grant

 The grant is provided through the American Rescue Plan designed to assist airports to “prevent, prepare for and respond to” the COVID-19 pandemic, the release states.

-“The grant will be used for employee expenses,” Airport Director Brain Condie told Garfield County Commissioners.
+“The grant will be used for employee expenses,” Airport Director Brian Condie told Garfield County commissioners.
 “It does tie us to grant assurances for another 20 years, but we’re expecting more federal funds next year, so it doesn’t increase any commitment that we’re not already prepared to make.”

 Support Local Journalism